Bambee26/44671_streaming-07-final-project/README.md

 - On Windows, run: `.venv\Scripts\activate`

+## Create a Producer

-## Create and implement the Consumer
+## Creat a Consumer

-1. Implement your smoker consumer.
+1. Implement your  consumer.
-2. Use the logic, approach, and structure from Module 5
+2. Use the logic, approach, and structure from all course modules
 3. These provide a current and solid foundation for streaming analytics - modifying them to serve your purpose IS part of the assignment.
 4. Do not start from scratch - do not search for code - do not use a notebook.
 5. Use comments in the code and repo to explain your work.